SnickeyX/chip8_emu/README.md

 # chip8_interpreter
-Fun project which aims to make an emulator for games developed on chip8.
+Fun project which aims to make an emulator* (at the moment its an interpreter) for games developed on chip8.
 Current implementation based on the the original CHIP-8 interpreter created for the RCA COSMAC VIP by Joseph Weisbecker.

 Resources being used: